What is an Ethanol Fireplace? The Complete Guide To Bio Fireplaces

 Nowadays, there are many alternatives to traditional wood-burning fireplaces.
-Ethanol fireplaces is one of them.
-This article will go over everything you need to know about ethanol fireplaces: the definition of ethanol fireplaces, how they work, what fuel they use, how to install them how much they cost to operate.
+Ethanol fireplaces are one of them.
+This article will go over everything you need to know about ethanol fireplaces: the definition of ethanol fireplaces, how they work, what fuel they use, how to install them, and how much they cost to operate.

 Modern types of fireplaces are more efficient, eco-friendly, easier to take care of, and more affordable.
 If you don't want to mess with wood chopping, ash cleaning, smoke, and smell you may consider one of these options: